akullpp/awesome-java/README.md

 _Tools that monitor applications in production._

-- [AppDynamics ![c]](https://www.appdynamics.com) - Performance monitor.
 - [Automon](https://github.com/stevensouza/automon) - Combines the power of AOP with monitoring and/or logging tools.
-- [BugSnag ![c]](https://www.bugsnag.com) - Exception and error monitoring with an integration of several third party tools for a better workflow and a free hobbyist tier.
 - [LeakCanary](https://github.com/square/leakcanary) - Memory leak detection.
 - [Failsafe Actuator](https://github.com/zalando-incubator/failsafe-actuator) - Out of the box monitoring of Failsafe Circuit Breaker in Spring-Boot environment.
 - [Glowroot](https://glowroot.org) - Open-source Java APM.